-The company is offering three manually aspirated engines, one 350 cubic inch engine that produces 325 horsepower, a 396 cubic inch engine that produces 375 horsepower and a 427 cubic inch engine that produces 425 horsepower.
-All of the LS family engines are built in Chevrolet’s Performance Build Center in Wixom, Michigan.
-The 2013 Chevrolet COPO Camaro is being offered in five exterior colors Black, Summit white, Victory Red, Silver Ice metallic and Ashen Gray Metallic.
+The company offers three manually aspirated engines, one 350 cubic inch engine that produces 325 horsepower, a 396 cubic inch engine that produces 375 horsepower, and a 427 cubic inch engine that produces 425 horsepower.
+All of the LS family engines are built-in Chevrolet’s Performance Build Center in Wixom, Michigan.
+The 2013 Chevrolet COPO Camaro is being offered in five exterior colors Black, Summit White, Victory Red, Silver Ice Metallic, and Ashen Gray Metallic.

 The process of owning one of these 69 limited edition cars involves COPO Camaro identifying potential customers via the mailing list and then having a third-party organization randomly select the customers.
 Production will begin in April, and deliveries should start by early summer.